HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Real Robot Experiments

 \subsection{Failure cases}

-We discuss the failure cases of the real robot experiments in this section.
+We discuss the failure cases of the real robot experiments in this section and include the videos on our website: \hyperlink{https://hacman-2023.github.io/}{https://hacman-2023.github.io/}.
 The most noticeable failure cases are due to the errors of point cloud registration.
 The challenges of the registration methods come from noisy depth readings and partial point clouds.
 The error of the point cloud registration methods will lead to unexpected actions during the episode.
 In addition, it may end the episode early because the episode termination depends on the goal estimation.
 This motivates us to separate out the success criteria in Table~\ref{tab:realrobot} based on the failures of the registration method.

 On the action side, both the contact location and the motion parameters might have execution errors.
 Since the contact location is selected from the observed point cloud, when the camera calibration is not accurate enough, the robot might not be able to reach the desired contact location of the object.
-In addition, since we use a compliant low-level controller to execute the motion parameters, they might not be able to execute the desired motion the same way as in simulation.
+In addition, since we use a compliant low-level controller to execute the motion parameters, the robot might not be able to execute the desired motion the same way as in the simulation.

-In addition, the object dynamics might be different from simulation due to the surface friction and the density of the object.
+In addition, the object dynamics might be different from the simulation due to the surface friction and the density of the object.
 The performance of our method could be further improved with domain randomization over the physical parameters.